Why your AI pilots succeed but production fails

 Test your monitoring.
 Build alerting into your pilot.
 If you can’t detect and diagnose problems during the pilot phase, you definitely can’t do it in production.

 Test your edge cases.
 Force your pilot to handle bad data, system failures, and weird user behavior.
-Research shows that organizational readiness, governance, and alignment with business value matter more than technical novelty.
+RAND Corporation research identified misunderstanding about purpose, misalignment with business objectives, and lack of infrastructure as the most common reasons AI projects fail.

 Test your integration points.
 Connect to your real systems during the pilot.
 If integration is hard with 10 users, it will be impossible with 500.